U.S. urges Sudan military to refrain from violence against planned protests -official | Politics

 'FACE OF BETRAYAL' The U.S. official called Burhan "the face of turning the clock back in Sudan" and said Washington understood the skepticism of Sudan's civilian leaders to work with him and the military but added that a full exclusion of the army was not realistic.

-Sudanese General Abdel Fattah al-Burhan dissolved Hamdok's Cabinet, and soldiers rounded up government ministers on Monday, prompting Western countries to cut off hundreds of millions of dollars in desperately needed aid to the North African country.
-Opponents of the coup have called for mass protests on Saturday under the slogan "Leave!".
-At least 11 protesters have been killed in clashes with security forces this week, and residents say they fear a full-blown crackdown.

-The coup has derailed a transition meant to steer Sudan to democracy, with elections in 2023, after long-serving ruler Omar al-Bashir was toppled two years ago.
-'FACE OF BETRAYAL'

-The U.S. official called Burhan "the face of turning the clock back in Sudan" and said Washington understood the skepticism of Sudan's civilian leaders to work with him and the military but added that a full exclusion of the army was not realistic.
-"He's the face of the betrayal of the aspirations of the Sudanese people, a face of the high-jacking of the civilian institutions," the U.S. official said, adding that the civilian leaders would be looking for assurances before bringing themselves to work with him -- something he said they should do nevertheless.
+"He's the face of the betrayal of the aspirations of the Sudanese people, a face of the hijacking of the civilian institutions," the U.S. official said, adding that the civilian leaders would be looking for assurances before bringing themselves to work with him -- something he said they should do nevertheless.
+"Our civilian partners won't like to hear me say this -- but it's not realistic to think that you're going to be able to succeed in the transition if you've completely excluded the military from the process," the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)